Blue City (film): Cast

-The Textones (Carla Olson, Joe Read, George Callins, Phil Seymour and Tom Morgan Jr.) appear in the film performing their song "You Can Run".
+In addition, The Textones (Carla Olson, Joe Read, George Callins, Phil Seymour and Tom Morgan Jr.) appear in the film, performing their song "You Can Run".

 Production

 Development

 The novel was originally published in 1947.
 It was compared to the work of Dashiell Hammett, in particular Red Harvest.

 Walter Hill wrote the script with Lukas Heller and was originally intended to star a leading man in his mid-30s but by the mid-1980s a number of popular young male actors had emerged, so the script was rewritten to accommodate one of them.
 (The lead in the original novel was a man in his early 20s, although a war veteran.)

 Hill handed over directing duties to first-timer Michelle Manning.
 She previously worked with Sheedy and Nelson on The Breakfast Club as a producer.
 Her Breakfast Club co-producer was Ned Tanen and when he took over as head of production at Paramount, the studio agreed to finance Blue City with Manning's direction.

 "I don't think I'll become Samantha Peckinpah", said Manning, "but I don't think as a woman that I should have to make a movie with girls in locker rooms putting on make up."
 Manning did admit being a woman director meant "You're under a microscope.
 You suddenly become a media event for no good reason."